Prince Friedrich Karl of Prussia (1828–1885): Biography

 Promoted to General der Kavallerie, the Prince took part in the Second Schleswig War of 1864 against Denmark, where he held command over the Prussian troops in the Austro-Prussian expeditionary force and defeated the Danes at the Battle of Dybbøl.
 In May 1864, he became supreme commander of the Austro-Prussian allied army and conquered Jutland.

+Although the prince performed well in the Second Schleswig War, Otto von Bismarck did not want Karl to become supreme commander.
+It was reported in several German newspapers that Bismarck was invited to a dinner hosted by Karl.
+During the dinner Bismarck said that he felt Karl was too young to hold the position.
+Karl rose up in anger and walked up to Bismarck.
+Bismarck got up and responded by slapping him several times.
+Karl went to Wilhelm I immediately and protested.
+The king reportedly took Karl's side in the altercation, which angered Bismarck.

 He served with distinction in the Austro-Prussian War where he commanded the First Army, consisting of the II, III, IV, and Cavalry corps.
 At the start of the war the prince's army marched to the East.
 This caused a gap between the First Army and the Second Army, however enabled it to link up with the Army of the Elbe.
 On June 28, the Prince and Karl Eberhard Herwarth von Bittenfeld attacked the Austrian Army at Munchengratz.
 They gained a victory in that battle and caused the Austrians to retreat to Jičín.
 On 29 June 1866, the prince ordered August von Werder, commanding the 3rd Division, to fight against the Austrians at Jičín.
 The 3rd Division was victorious in the resulting Battle of Gitschin but the campaign was ill regarded by the headquarters as it was outside of the strategic plans of King William of Prussia.
 Friedrich Karl was disappointed by the German General Staff in return.
 Meanwhile the combined operation of the two armies strained the supply lines and both Armies were starving.
 Chief of Staff Helmuth von Moltke inferred that the operational aim of Friedrich Karl was not to unite with the Second Army at Jičín but to capture Prague on his own.
 Before the Battle of Königgrätz, the troops of the prince were at Kamenitz.
 By his command the First Army was the first to arrive at Königgrätz.
 Along with the Army of the Elbe, the First Army held the numerically superior Austrians at bay for seven hours from 08:00 to 15:00, inflicting such massive casualties on the Austrians that it took the arrival of just one division from the Second Army, the latter commanded by his cousin the Crown Prince Frederick William, to complete the victory and cause the Austrians to order a general withdrawal at 15:00.
 The First Army then marched on Vienna.
 After the war, he was awarded the Grand Cross of the Pour le Mérite.